aarondewindt/cw/README.md

 # cw
-Collection of python libraries I've written throughout the years.
+This is collection of python libraries I've written the past few years.